 Does this mean that any amount of exposure to flavors in breast milk will make babies like a given food?

-Moreover, when a team from the University of Coperhagen tested the effects of caraway exposure on 5-8 month old breastfeeding babies, they found that 10 days of exposure to carroway flavors in breast milk had no impact on the babies’ acceptance of a carroway-flavored purée (Hausner et al 2010).
+And consider what happens if babies are offered something other than carrots.
+When researchers at the University of Coperhagen tested the effects of caraway exposure on 5-8 month old breastfeeding babies, they found that 10 days of exposure to carroway flavors in breast milk had no impact on the babies’ acceptance of a carroway-flavored purée (Hausner et al 2010).

-So the research doesn’t tell us that exposure to flavors in breast milk will make babies like a food.
+So the research doesn’t tell us that exposure to flavors in breast milk will make babies like a particular food.
 But it does support a more fundamental idea — that babies begin learning about food flavors long before they start eating solid foods.

 Does breastfeeding help shape childhood eating habits?